EricaJurado/StarCraft_AI/README.md

 when (machine shop is done) {build fourth}

-When six tanks are done, we attack with all tanks and vultures, and have all four factories pump out vultures
+When eight tanks are done, we attack with all tanks and vultures, and have all four factories pump out vultures